ksu-cs-textbooks/cs-zero/content/x-cis115-labs/hw2-cash-register/_index.md

 ## The Assignment

-Write your program in a file named `homework2.py` inside the `python` folder in Codio.
+Write your program in a file named `homework2.py`, which will be uploaded to Canvas.
 This should be a **complete Python program** consisting of the following elements:

 1. A `get_totals()` function
 1. A `make_change(amount)` function